Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Example:

-• To understand how savings clients experience your product, you might segment client use data by demographic data (if available), followed by in-depth interviews with a sample of users.
-This would tell you whether your product is reaching your intended target clients, how they are using the service, and how it could be improved.
-Take users of a savings product for example: segmenting savings data (e.g., deposit amount and frequency) by several relevant client characteristics (e.g., age, employment status, and gender) could provide valuable information on how savings habits vary among your clients.
-Combined with interviews with each of those segments, you might learn that young people prefer to save for specific goals (e.g., education, car purchase) and would respond well to goal-oriented savings products; salaried employees want an easier way to deposit their paychecks; men benefit from savings reminder SMS messages; and women business owners need to be able to check their account balances from their mobile phones.
+• Segmenting savings data (e.g., deposit amount and frequency) by several relevant client characteristics (e.g., age groups, employment status, and gender) could provide valuable information on how savings habits vary among client segments.
+Combined with interviews with each of those segments, findings maybe that young people prefer to save for specific goals (e.g., education, car purchase) and would respond well to goal-oriented savings products, salaried employees want an easier way to deposit their paychecks, men benefit from savings reminder SMS messages, and women business owners need to be able to check their account balances from their mobile phones.

 3.A.3 Collect client feedback on their experiences using products and services